What Does The Gender Divide In Criticism Mean For Women Filmmakers?

 "When I think about that dynamic, to me what I see is the gender pay gap," Escobar said.
 "Here we are all doing the same work, some of us are getting paid more than others, some of us are getting more prestige than others.
 And I would say if you looked at the quality of the work, it may not be that different.
 There’s definitely a huge range, but I think you could find many an amazing woman critic who’s not getting the spotlight and the pay that she would get maybe if she was a man.”

 Those barriers to entry are partly what led Miranda Bailey to found Cherry Picks, billed as the women's answer to Rotten Tomatoes, earlier this year.
-The site, which will launch in the autumn, will curate reviews written by women about all sorts of films, not just those with female-leads, in an effort to highlight marginalised voices.
+The site, which will launch in the fall, will curate reviews written by women about all sorts of films, not just those with female-leads, in an effort to highlight marginalized voices.

 "Women have not really been given a fair shake at any of this stuff, especially in writing, until kind of like right now," Bailey told Refinery29.
 "And it’s not men’s fault, it’s history’s fault.
 So, we’re not going to be holding those kinds of guidelines, because we understand that it’s hard for women to get into the door to create that kind of resume."